Browsing Category

 We lived in a City-subsidized building and did not own a car or a color TV, but we were not poor—my brother and I both went to private school in Fort Greene.
 We also went to summer camp every summer for two whole months so that my mother could have some fun.
 That summer at camp, when not reading, I had been mildly and chastely in love with my brother’s counselor–a college sophomore with quotes from Tolkien markered all over his Jack Purcells.
 I remember him telling me that Henry and I must have great parents because my we were both so “cool.”
 At the time, I thought he meant “interesting and creative,” but in retrospect I suspect he was leaning more toward “bizarrely adept at acting like an adult.”
 Continue Reading…

-#metoo, Guest Posts, Sexual Assault/Rape
+Guest Posts, #metoo, Sexual Assault/Rape

 I Am A Man And I Am A Survivor